hyprwm/Hyprland/docs/ISSUE_GUIDELINES.md

 coredumpctl info [PID]
 ```
 where `[PID]` is the PID you remembered.

+## Obtaining the Hyprland Crash Report (v0.22.0beta and up)
+Go to `~/.hyprland/` and you should find a file named `.hyprlandCrashReport[XXXX]` where `[XXXX]` is the PID of the process that crashed.

+If you do not see it, make sure you have "show hidden files" enabled in your file manager.

+Attach that file to your issue.

 ## Obtaining the debug Hyprland coredump
 A debug coredump provides more information for debugging and may speed up the process of fixing the bug.